doncandela/mgah/mgah.md

   This simulation required 17,054s (3.701e-6s/step-grain), which was 7% slower than the [identical simulation done without Apptainer](#mx2py).
 Internal timing reported by `mx2.py` suggested that only 0.9% additional time was used for inter-process communication when Apptainer was used, so it is not clear if the 7% slowdown is actually due to containerization.

-  Running the simulation in this containerized mode required 2.2 GB of memory (beyond that used before the simulation was started).
+  Running the simulation in this containerized mode required 2.2 GB of memory, beyond that used before the simulation was started.
 This was only slightly more than the memory required to run the simulation without Apptainer, 2.1 GB.
+This demonstrates clearly that running 16 copies of the 1.3 GB container image `dem21.sif` does not require 16 times as much memory, due I think to the read-only property of container images.

 #### A container that can use a GPU<a id="gpu-container"></a>